 It is important for travellers to ensure that they provide accurate information while filling out the online application form, ensuring that the information given on the form matches that shown on the applicant’s travel documents.
 Failure to do so or providing false information can lead to negative consequences for the applicant, including having their visa application rejected.

 Once the application has been submitted, the applicant will have to wait for up to 3 business days before receiving their eVisitor visa via email.
 In some cases, he/she might have to wait longer if there is any additional processing required on the application.

 Once the eVisitor visa (subclass 651) has been granted, the applicant will need to keep a soft copy of the eVisitor visa on their mobile phone/handheld device.
 They will also need to take a printed copy with them to the airport when they travel as it will need to be presented to the Australian Border Force along with the applicant’s other travel documents at the Australian port of entry.

-Travelers should note that if they plan to use air travel to arrive in Australia, they will be asked to fill out an Incoming Passenger Card or IPC.
-This card allows the travelers to make customs and quarantine declarations and also declare any cash they are bringing into the country above a certain amount.
-Most importantly though, this card will ask the traveler to list the address at which they will be staying while in Australia.
-The traveler will also be asked to list any contacts they might have in Australia.
+Austrians should note that if they plan to use air travel to arrive in Australia, they will be asked to fill out an Incoming Passenger Card or IPC.
+This card allows passengers to make customs and quarantine declarations and also declare any cash they are bringing into the country above a certain amount.
+This card will ask the traveller to list the address at which they will be staying while in Australia.
+Holidaymakers will also be asked to list any contacts they might have in Australia.